yahuarlocro/fire-visualizer/README.md

 6. To access the web app go to http://localhost:5000
 7. To access the REST API go to http://localhost:8000/docs

+8. Upload data using the endpoint POST /hotspots/batch-upload.
+For more information you can check the openapi definitions in (once all services are running) http://localhost:8000/docs#/default/create_batch_hotspots_hotspots_batch_upload__post

 >NOTE: this repository is still under development